Kevin Sampsell: Publishing

 He has been the publisher of Future Tense Books since 1990.
-Representative authors include Elizabeth Ellen, Gary Lutz, Myriam Gurba, Mike Topp, Chelsea Hodson, Shane Allison, Jamie Iredell, Wendy C. Ortiz, Meredith Alling, Tatiana Ryckman, Sommer Browning, May-Lan Tan, and Troy James Weaver.
+Representative authors include Elizabeth Ellen, Garielle Lutz, Myriam Gurba, Mike Topp, Chelsea Hodson, Shane Allison, Jamie Iredell, Wendy C. Ortiz, Meredith Alling, Tatiana Ryckman, Sommer Browning, May-Lan Tan, Shane Kowalski, Parker Young, Emilly Prado, Hillary Leftwich, Michael Seidlinger, Elissa Washuta, and Troy James Weaver.
 In 2016 he published a story collection by Monica Drake.
 While teaching an after-school writing class, Sampsell met 14-year-old Zoe Trope and published her journal entries as a 44-page chapbook called, Please Don't Kill The Freshman in 2001.
 Fast sales of the chapbook led to an expanded version published by HarperTempest in October 2003.

 Collage Art

 Since early 2014, Sampsell started making collage art and has been heavily involved in promoting the art form through a column on The Rumpus website and in published articles elsewhere.
 He also hosted a monthly collage night that is open to the public at the Independent Publishing Resource Center in Portland and contributes to Kolaj Magazine.
 A book of his collages, I Made an Accident, is being published by Clash Books in 2022.
 He was interviewed about the collages in 2021 by Gertrude Press.